domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 One way to fight AI job loss and increase societal happiness: Shorter work week.

 It is impossible to measure absolute zero.
-At some point the measurement device will add more energy to the system than what is there to measure.
+At some point the measurement device will add more energy to the system than what there is to measure.
+Absolute zero is purely theoretical concept; one of many which constitute the fragile foundation of our mathematics and physics.

 Bankability represents use-value; price represents exchange-value.